DangTrung1212/historty-quiz/memory-bank/progress.md

 - Fixed score calculation/display issues

 ## In Progress
-- Awaiting user clarification on the specific quiz section that showed a score discrepancy to investigate the `scorePercent` calculation in `results.tsx`.
+- No active issues

 ## Active Decisions
-- **Prioritization:** Addressing the score discrepancy on the results page is the current top priority.
+- **Prioritization:** Focus on testing and refining the progress reveal reward system.
 - **Progress State:** `ProgressContext` / `overallQuizProgress` is the single source of truth for persistent progress.
 - **Static Content:** Presentational text like the reward letter is best kept within page components.
 - Prioritizing visual appeal and romantic theme